 The DIF insures all deposits above the FDIC limit in Massachusetts savings banks, and there's no dollar limit to the DIF’s insurance coverage, so they cover everything above the FDIC limit of $250,000.

-Bank5 Connect is an internet division of BankFive, which is based in Massachusetts.
+Launched in July 2013, Bank5 Connect is an internet division of Massachusetts-based BankFive.
 Through its online application, Bank5 Connect offers its product line to all U.S. citizens and resident aliens, 18 years or older, with the exception of Massachusetts and Rhode Island residents.

 Bank5 Connect's online application re-directs residents of Massachusetts and Rhode Island to BankFive's online application.
-While BankFive offers the same types of products, the rates are substantially lower, e.g., BankFive’s eAccess Savings account currently earns 0.25% APY.
+While BankFive offers some of the same products, the rates are substantially lower, e.g., BankFive’s 2-year Investment CD currently earns 0.65% APY.

-Beneficiaries cannot be designated on the online application.
-According to CSR,
+Beneficiaries cannot be designated on the online application, but according to CSR,

 You cannot name a beneficiary on the application, but you can request the